cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

   <sub>Fig.12 Adjust vertical position of extruded center so that it extends a little on top and bottom.
 This will "cut" the hole from the star shape.</sub>
 </p>

 Use *subtract* command to make a boolean cut.
-This command expects selection of the object which is cut from first, confirm by pressing <return>.
-Next select all shapes intended to cut material away and confirm with <return>.
+This command expects selection of the object which is cut from first, confirm by pressing "return".
+Next select all shapes intended to cut material away and confirm with "return".

 <p align="center">
   <img src="images/AC-STL10.png" width="400">